 I know I certainly do, daily.

-Whilst in Madrid I took a moment to ask myself whether I was actually there to enjoy the city or just to take photos for the Gram.
+Whilst in Slovenia I took a moment to ask myself whether I was actually there to enjoy the city or just to take photos for the Gram.

 The fact I even had to ask myself this question said it all.